Tachytaenius/Alive/docs/tiles.md

 	Goes from 0 to 1.
 	Smaller amounts make it patchier.

+Rendering fields:
+- `r`: (Not saved) The red channel of the colour of the layer/sub-layer.
+- `g`: (Not saved) The green channel of the colour of the layer/sub-layer.
+- `b`: (Not saved) The blue channel of the colour of the layer/sub-layer.
+- `lightInfoR`: (Not saved) The red channel of the wall's influence on the light info canvas.
+- `lightInfoG`: (Not saved) The green channel of the wall's influence on the light info canvas.
+- `lightInfoB`: (Not saved) The blue channel of the wall's influence on the light info canvas.
+- `noiseSize`: (Not saved) The size of the layer/sub-layer's noise texture's clouds.
+- `noiseContrast`: (Not saved) The contrast of the layer/sub-layer's noise texture's clouds.
+- `noiseBrightness`: (Not saved) The brightness of the layer/sub-layer's noise texture's clouds.
+- `noiseFullness`: (Not saved) For sub-layers, controls how many fragments to discard.

 Tile fields:
 - `chunk`: (Not saved) Link to the containing chunk.
 - `localTileX`: (Not saved) Chunk-local x position of tile in tiles, not pixels.